 Below is a guide to help you get close to nature this winter, no matter your level of experience.

 Easy: Whiteface Landing

 New to winter hiking?
 Whiteface Landing is the perfect hike for you.
 Located at the northeast end of Lake Placid lake, this out and back hike maintains a relatively low grade with only 200 ft. gain to the lake.
-From the parking lot you will hike down a road before signing into the trailhead booth.
-From there the trail brings you past scenic views of Connery Pond and eventually comes to a T. Go left for Whiteface Landing or right for a difficult hike to the summit of Whiteface Mountain.
+From the parking lot alongside Route 86, you will hike down a road before signing into the trailhead booth.
+From there the trail brings you past scenic views of Connery Pond and eventually comes to a T-intersection.
+Go left for Whiteface Landing.
 As you head left and continue your hike to Whiteface Landing, the trail will land you along the shore of Lake Placid with views of Whiteface Mountain.
 A large dock awaits you, perfect for a rest and trail snack before heading back to the trailhead.
 A popular destination for cross-country skiers, snowshoes will be necessary to hike this trail so the ski trail does not become damaged with foot prints.

 Elevation Gain/Loss to Destination: 200 foot gain to the lake.

 Primary Trailhead: From the intersection of Route 86 and Route 73 in Lake Placid follow Route 86 toward Wilmington.
 Continue for 3.1 miles to the winter parking area for Connery Pond and Whiteface Mountain on the left.
 This is just prior to Riverside Drive which comes in on the right.